Fierce Torah takes on the 'big babes'

 The bold idea of taking on three snowboard events in Sochi was first suggested by her coach and brother, Ben.

-Bright, the halfpipe champion from the Vancouver Games, overcame initial reluctance and over the past year put herself through a grueling qualification schedule.
+Bright, the halfpipe champion from the Vancouver Games, overcame initial reluctance and over the past year put herself through a gruelling qualification schedule.

-After coming seventh in slopestyle, she was narrowly piped to the halfpipe gold on Wednesday by American Kaitlyn Farrington.
+After coming seventh in slopestyle, she was narrowly pipped to the halfpipe gold on Wednesday by American Kaitlyn Farrington.

 But if she felt any trace of disappointment, she was not showing it.